shopsys/shopsys/docs/model/introduction-to-model-architecture.md

 The entity is composed of fields, which can be mapped to columns in the table.
 Doctrine ORM annotations are used to define the details about the database mapping (types of columns, relations, etc.).

 Entities are inspired by Rich Domain Model.
-That means entity is usually the place where domain logic belongs (e.g. `Product::changeVat()` sets vat and marks product for price recalculation).
+That means entity is usually the place where domain logic belongs (e.g., `Product::changeVat()` sets vat and marks product for price recalculation).
 However, the rule applies only to the situations where there is no external dependency required.
 In other words, entities should deal with their own data only and must not be dependent on any other services, i.e. they must not require the services in constructor nor as arguments of their methods.
 When there is a need for a service in a given scenario, [`Facade`](#facade) is used to provide the desired use case.

-Entities can be used by all layers of the model and even outside of model (eg. controller or templates).
+Entities can be used by all layers of the model and even outside of model (e.g., controller or templates).

 You'll find more about our entities specialities in a [detailed article](entities.md).